 The public is always encouraged to practice safe sex no matter what.
 This includes not just the sexually active people but every single one of us.
 Having sex with a partner puts you at risk, which is why you must always bring protection with you to avoid getting infected.

 ● Not using any protection such as condoms, dental dams (for oral sex), and spermicidal lubricants especially if you’re sexually active or having sex with multiple partners, you have a big chance of contracting STDs.

 ● Aside from putting you more at risk, 80% of the adult population are likely to contract one type of STD at some point in their life, which is why you must always wear protection every time you have sex.
 Unless of course if you’re trying to conceive a baby with your partner.

 The alarming rate at which STD cases have risen over the last couple of years have caused governments to make more preventive actions against these venereal diseases.
 The worst thing about it is that most of these people don’t realize that they have an STD.
-This is why sexually active people are encouraged to undergo private STD testing to find out if they have STD or not, and so they can find treatment for it.
+This is why sexually active people are encouraged to undergo private STD testing with a at home STD test, to find out if they have STD or not, and so they can find treatment for it.
 Be sure to get tested regularly, sexually active or not.